List of The Wiggles episodes: Wiggle and Learn supporting cast

 Ready, Steady, Wiggle!
-(2013–2015, 2021, 2023–2025)
+(2013–2015, 2021, 2023–present)

 Ready, Steady, Wiggle! also referred to as The Wiggles TV Series 7 and The Wiggles TV Series 8 is a television series featuring the new Wiggles lineup of Emma Watkins, Lachlan Gillespie, Simon Pryce, and Anthony Field.
 Greg, Murray and Jeff also make occasional guest appearances in some episodes and videos.
 The series ran for 2 seasons of 52 11-minute episodes each.
 It returned in 2021 with a third season with new character Bok the Hand Puppet and new segments.
 In 2023, a fourth season was commissioned with new members Tsehay Hawkins, Evie Ferris, Caterina Mete, John Pearce and Lucia Field added in the cast.